 Complaints about ACT judges or magistrates

-Any person can make a complaint to the ACT Judicial Council about either the behaviour or physical or mental capacity of a judge of the Supreme Court of the ACT or a magistrate of the ACT Magistrates Court.
-The Council may also receive and examine complaints referred to it by the ACT Attorney‑General.
+Anyone can make a complaint to the ACT Judicial Council (the Council) about the behaviour, or physical or mental capacity of a judge of the Supreme Court of the ACT or a magistrate of the ACT Magistrates Court.
+The Council can also receive and examine complaints referred to it by the ACT Attorney‑General.

 The Council was established on 1 February 2017.
 The role of the Council is set out in the Judicial Commissions Act 1994.
 The Council is made up of the ACT Chief Justice, the ACT Chief Magistrate, an appointed legal practitioner and an appointed member of the community.

 The Judicial Council can consider complaints about the behaviour or capacity of a judge of the ACT Supreme Court or a magistrate of the ACT Magistrates Court.

-For example, the Council can consider complaints about a judicial officer’s conduct in court, timeliness in providing judgements and physical and mental health issues affecting a judicial officer’s ability to perform their duties.
+For example, the Council can consider complaints about a judicial officer’s conduct in court, timeliness in providing judgments, and physical and mental health issues affecting a judicial officer’s ability to perform their duties.

 The Judicial Council cannot take complaints about:

-- Presidential Members of the Australian Capital Administrative Tribunal (ACAT).
-These should be made to the ACT Attorney‑General and not the Council.
+- Presidential Members of the Australian Capital Administrative Tribunal.
+These complaints should be made to the ACT Attorney‑General and not the Council.

-- Complaints about judges or magistrates that are not appointed to either the ACT Supreme Court or ACT Magistrates Court
+- Judges or magistrates that are not appointed to either the ACT Supreme Court or ACT Magistrates Court.

-- Complaints about court staff rather than judges or magistrates, including registrars.
-You can find further information regarding complaints of this type is available here
+Complaints about court staff rather than judges or magistrates, including registrars.
+You can find further information regarding complaints of this type here.

 The Council is not able to change decisions made by a judicial officer.

 The Council is not a substitute for the appeals process.
-The Council’s role is to examine complaints about a judicial officer’s behaviour or capacity, not to examine where a judgement is correct.
+The Council’s role is to examine complaints about a judicial officer’s behaviour or capacity, not to examine whether a judgment is correct.

 If you believe a decision made by a judicial officer is wrong, you should talk to a legal practitioner about your appeal rights.
 A court of appeal is the appropriate avenue for determining whether a judicial officer made a legal error.

 Anyone can make a complaint about an ACT judicial officer to the Judicial Council.

-Complaints you must be in writing.
+Complaints must be in writing.
 Your complaint must include: